Comic book convention: Small press conventions and comic book "festivals"

-In response to the big conventions' shifting focus away from comic books themselves, a number of small conventions sprang up in the mid-1990s that turned the focus back onto comics, particularly those not published by the big mainstream companies DC Comics and Marvel Comics.
+In response to the big conventions' shifting of emphasis away from comic books themselves, a number of small conventions were organized during the mid-1990s that emphasized comics, particularly those not published by the big mainstream companies DC Comics and Marvel Comics.
 Many of these "indy cons" were inspired by Cerebus creator Dave Sim.
-In 1992, Sim partnered with Great Eastern Conventions in promoting small conventions in over 20 U.S. locations, including Indiana, Oregon, Texas, as well as in South Florida.
+In 1992, Sim partnered with Great Eastern Conventions in promoting small conventions in more than 20 U.S. locations, including Indiana, Oregon, Texas, as well as in South Florida.
 And in 1995, Sim toured the country in a self-styled nine-stop "Spirits of Independence" tour.

 The antecedent to these new "comic festivals" may have been Berkeleycon 73, held April 20–22, 1973, at the Pauley Ballroom, ASUC Building, University of California, Berkeley.
 Berkeleycon was the first convention devoted to underground comix (which had their unofficial mecca in the San Francisco Bay Area).

-The first exclusively small press conventions were CAPTION, which debuted in Oxford, England in 1992; the Alternative Press Expo (APE), which debuted in San Jose, California in 1994; and the Small Press Expo (SPX), which premiered in Bethesda, Maryland in 1994.
+The first exclusively small press conventions were CAPTION, which debuted in Oxford, England, in 1992; the Alternative Press Expo (APE), which debuted in San Jose, California, in 1994; and the Small Press Expo (SPX), which premiered in Bethesda, Maryland in 1994.

-Wizard takes over
+Wizard dominates the 2010s; con wars

 Wizard Entertainment purchased the Chicago Comicon in 1997 to expand from its core publishing business into trade/consumer conventions.
-In just a few years, the now renamed "Wizard World Chicago" event boasted a weekend attendance of over 58,000 people.
-Wizard World Chicago was the template for a new kind of convention that shifted its focus from actual comic books to ancillary elements of pop culture fandom: celebrity performers, films, television, video games, and toys — "comic conventions" almost in name only.
+The renamed "Wizard World Chicago" was the template for a new kind of convention that shifted its emphasis from actual comic books to ancillary elements of popular culture fandom: celebrity performers, movies, television, video games, and toys – "comic conventions" almost in name only.
+By 2006, Wizard World Chicago boasted a weekend attendance of more than 58,000 people.

-In 2002, Wizard produced "Wizard World East" in Philadelphia, a still-ongoing show (now known as "Wizard World Philadelphia").
-They added ongoing shows in Texas in 2003, Los Angeles in 2004, and Boston in 2005.
+In 2002, Wizard produced "Wizard World East" in Philadelphia, a still-ongoing show (now known as "FanExpo Philadelphia").
+The company added ongoing shows in Texas in 2003, Los Angeles in 2004, and Boston in 2005.
+In 2007–2008, Wizard held conventions in Los Angeles, Philadelphia, Chicago, and Texas.

-Beginning in 2009, Wizard made a concerted push to dominate the North American convention circuit, as it began acquiring existing conventions and starting new ones in various cities.
-To begin, Wizard's CEO Gareb Shamus acquired the Paradise Comics Toronto Comicon.
-Soon afterward, Shamus acquired the Big Apple Convention, New York City's longest-running multigenre popular culture convention, with the intention of directly competing with the New York Comic Con (produced by ReedPOP beginning in 2006).
-In fact, Wizard initially scheduled the 2010 Big Apple Comic Con for October 7–10, the exact same dates as the previously scheduled 2010 New York Comic Con.
-Wizard later moved the dates of its 2010 New York convention to October 1–3; the company gave up the New York market after 2013.